Waterloo–St. Jacobs Railway: History

-The railway used two diesel locomotives built in the 1950s, originally owned by Canadian National Railways, and repainted them in their original paint scheme.
+The railway used two diesel locomotives built in the 1950s, originally owned by Canadian National Railways, and applied an original paint scheme.
 The locomotives were named Spirit of St. Jacobs and Pride of Waterloo.
-It also had several passenger cars painted in the same paint scheme.
+It also had several passenger cars painted in the same scheme.

-Excursions had three stops, and visitors could board on a later train.
+Excursions had three stops, and visitors could return on a later train.
 The Railway allowed visitors to see farms of the Old Order Mennonites and visit the village of St. Jacobs.

 The railway ceased operation in 1999 due to maintenance costs.
 In late 2006, the two diesels and three passenger cars were purchased by the West Coast Railway Association.
-However, As of 2008 the diesels and one passenger car remain in Via Rail's Mimico maintenance yard.
+However, As of 2008 the diesels and one passenger car remained in Via Rail's Mimico maintenance yard.

-Waterloo Central Railway

-Waterloo Central Railway train waiting in the train station.

-In May 2007, the Southern Ontario Locomotive Restoration Society received approval from the City of Waterloo to launch a new Waterloo-St. Jacobs tourist train service.
-The new railway became the Waterloo Central Railway.
+In May 2007, the Southern Ontario Locomotive Restoration Society received approval from the City of Waterloo to launch a new Waterloo–St. Jacobs tourist train service, the Waterloo Central Railway.

-Waterloo Central Railway began operations in June 2007.
-It operates a seasonal schedule, Tuesdays, Thursdays and Saturdays between Waterloo, the St. Jacobs Farmers' Market and the community of St. Jacobs.
-In 2015, as a result of Ion rapid transit project, the Waterloo Central Railway no longer departs from the station located at 10 Father David Bauer Drive but now departs from a station at the St. Jacobs Farmers' Market..